lucasktlee/posts/drafts/blockchains-potential.md

 Now that we understand what the blockchain is and how it works, the next question is: _what can you build with the blockchain?_

-The first and most obvious use of the blockchain (and Bitcoin) is as a decentralized transmission protocol for sending digital property securely and irreversibly to another party.<sup><a href="#fn15" id="fref15">15</a></sup>
+The first and most obvious use of the blockchain (and Bitcoin) is as a decentralized transmission protocol for sending digital property securely and irreversibly to another party.<sup><a href="#fn15" id="fref15">15</a></sup> In its most basic form, it allows two parties to transfer money over the internet _without the need for a trusted third party and the associated transaction fees often charged by such trusted third parties._<sup><a href="#fn16" id="fref16">16</a></sup> This has significant implications for businesses engaged in, without limitation, global remittances, where, according to the [World Bank](https://remittanceprices.worldbank.org/en) transaction fees can amount to an average of 7.72% (Q1 2015).

 The second use of the blockchain is probably more difficult to conceptualize.